 Montana State University – Northern publishes this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the Higher Education Opportunity Act of 2008.
 This report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by MSU-Northern; and on public property within, or immediately adjacent to and accessible from the campus.
 The report also includes fire safety statistics.

-Statistics pertaining to referrals for disciplinary action reflect those incidents of alcohol, drugs and weapons violations that were referred to the Assistant Dean of Students and Director of Student Life for student conduct review and adjudication.
+Statistics pertaining to referrals for disciplinary action reflect those incidents of alcohol, drugs and weapons violations that were referred to the Dean of Student Engagement/Director of Residence Life for student conduct review and adjudication.

 In an effort to maintain the quality of life we now enjoy on campus, MSU-Northern provides a variety of services and programs to students, faculty and staff.